FAMILY HISTORY

 Since our return to the UK from Hong Kong in 2001, shortly after my father’s death, I started to take an interest in family history research.
 I have since compiled a fairly extensive family tree of my and Sue’s families on ancestry.co.uk.
 This family tree is in the public domain and is available for access by other family researchers - a fact that has proved useful on several occasions when I have received helpful comments and corrections from other researchers.

-After a rather lengthy delay occasioned by the intervention of the Covid-19 pandemic and its effects on government office working practices during 2020 and 2021, the Ministry of Defence records office provided me with copies of the contents of my father’s Army service file.
+After a lengthy delay occasioned by the intervention of the Covid-19 pandemic and its effects on government office working practices during 2020 and 2021, the Ministry of Defence records office provided me with copies of the contents of my father’s Army service file.
 This confirmed that he enlisted initially in the Territorial Army in St Albans on 26th February 1940 and was demobbed as a Staff Sergeant, Royal Engineers on 24th February 1946.